Lumi-supercomputer/lumi-userguide/docs/storage/lumio/advanced.md

 Most programs will use the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` when trying to authenticate.
 So these can be set if one does not wish to save the credentials on disk.
-The environment variables do not always take precedent over values set in configuration files, as is the case for `s3cmd` and `rclone`.
+The environment variables do not always take precedence over values set in configuration files, as is the case for `s3cmd` and `rclone`.
 This means that invalid credentials in config files will lead to and access denied even if there are valid credentials in the environment.
 The `aws` command will use the environment variables instead of `~/.aws/credentials` if they are set.